 From the boat details page (for your own boat), you can click on the "Add a picture" link to add up to four images of your boat.

 You can delete pictures of your own boat by clicking the trash can icon that appears on the image.

 From the map, click on the 'show journey' link in the popup window for a boat to see it's journey drawn on the map.

 Your boat's journey is comprised of a number of position fixes along with the times they were taken.
 The fixes are combined to draw your journey on the map.

-My boat -> Manually update positionfrom the menus, and manually fix your boat's position using the map.
+My boat -> Manually update position from the menus, and drag the map to fix your boat's position.

 You can see a summary of recent position fixes for a boat on the boat's details page.
 There is a link below this summary that will show you "all places visited by this boat".
 When viewing the full list of fixes for your boat, you may click on the icon at the end of a row to delete a fix.